Cochinchin (co-shin-shin) burl is

 $11.80 (top burl grade--selected for top figure) Qty:

-Actual pieces shown, order by Letter below.
+Actual pieces shown, click photo above for a second view.
 Air dried completely.
 If your selection is not listed below or the shopping cart gives you a notice when you have a Qty of 1, it is already sold.
 Refresh this page when you get here, that way you can see if any pieces have already been sold and removed below.
-Lighter colors are MOSTLY caused by the length of time since the wood was cut.
-More recently cut pieces are lighter, all are dried though.

 Sample of appearance of Gallery grade (gg) pieces, bottom four are waxed, others are bare wood.
 Gallery grade minus (gg-) has less figure, gallery grade plus has more eyes that cover more area.
 Part Burl grade has some eyes, and most of the piece is swirly burl, rather then eye burl.